About the Tour

-We are grateful for all donations of support to Guide Dogs and the work that we do with blind guides through the Dialogue in the Dark™ programs.
+We are grateful for all donations of support to Guide Dogs and the work that we do with guides who are blind or have low vision through the Dialogue in the Dark™ programs.
 You can make a donation to the Guide Dogs at the time of your ticket purchase with Ticketmaster, or you can make a donation online here.

 What does the money that I donate go towards?

 Your donation supports the work of Guide Dogs Australia in providing a full range of expert services to support the independence of Australians with vision loss.
 To find out more about the work of Guide Dogs Australia, please click here.